 In common with most Amanita species, and with all common amanitas that occur in Britain, Amanita muscaria is ectomycorrhizal.
-The Fly Agaric forms mycorrhizal associations with a range of hardwood and softwood trees, notably birch and spruce.
+The Fly Agaric forms mycorrhizal associations with a range of hardwood and softwood trees, notably birches, pines and spruces.

 August to November in Britain and Ireland.

 Amanita caesarea (Caesar's Mushroom) is rarely if ever found in northern Europe; its cap is brilliant orange with a striated margin, and the stipe is yellow.

 The caps of some samples of Amanita rubescens are deep orange, but their stems and their cap flesh always turn red when damaged.